Untangled Development

 Take a look at the comments thread below.
 Bots are effecting requests without passing the correct host.

-Solution is to enforce the domain subdomain.example.com can using Nginx.
+Solution is to enforce the domain subdomain.example.com using Nginx.
 This is the resulting Nginx config:

 upstream subdomain_project {